Minolta TC-1

 Minolta TC-1’s perfectly-circular aperture rings.

-Of all the technical advancements TC-1 brings to the table, its perfectly-circular aperture rings sound like the least practical one.
+Of all the technical advancements TC-1 offers, its perfectly circular aperture rings seem like the least practical.

-Aperture shape certainly matters.
-You can see it in solar flares and in bokeh/out of focus areas.
+But the aperture shape matters.
+You can see it in solar flares and in bokeh/out-of-focus areas.
 If it is close to a perfect circle, the blurred areas may appear to have less noise.
 But on a 28mm lens with 𝒇3.5 and excellent anti-reflective coating, it’s rare to notice these things.
 Most of the time, everything’s in focus, especially at smaller apertures like 𝒇5.6, 𝒇8, and especially at 𝒇16.

-Though TC-1 would produce no worse images if it didn’t have a perfectly-circular aperture, it is an exceptional feature.
+Though TC-1 would produce no worse images without a perfectly circular aperture, it is an exceptional feature.
 Just seeing and interacting with the little round masks as they pivot on top of each other feels surreal.

 Minolta G-Rokkor 28mm 1:3.5 lens.

-This 28mm is considered one of the best for the focal length.
+This 28mm is considered one of the best focal lengths for urban photography and landscapes.
 So much so that there are a few anniversary editions of the Minolta G-Rokkor 28mm 𝒇3.5 lenses out there for Leica Thread Mount cameras, which are highly sought-after collector items.
 Bellamy Hunt/JCH’s mentor says TC-1 has “the best bloody lens to ever grace a compact camera,” and George from Negative Feedback can’t believe how nice the images are that it produces.

 Note: The anniversary edition Minolta G-Rokkor 28mm 𝒇3.5 LTM lenses come with traditional aperture blades.